Little Saigon: Sacramento

 With a large and growing Vietnamese American population, in February 2010, a stretch of Stockton Boulevard in Sacramento from Florin Road to Fruitridge Road has been officially named "Little Saigon".
 Although settlement of Vietnamese refugees began during the 1980s, large numbers of Vietnamese have moved from the San Jose area to the Sacramento area since the late 1990s and 2000s (decade) (especially after the dot-com bust in Silicon Valley).
 People were drawn to the area by lower housing prices, lower cost of living, and Vietnamese and Chinese enclaves.
 The large Asian supermarket Shun Fat Supermarket (a small Southern California-based chain owned by a Chinese Vietnamese American) opened in 2000 to cater to the local community and anchors Pacific Plaza.
 One of the First Vietnamese-Chinese owned supermarkets was Vinh Phat Supermarket.
 SF Supermarket is a prominent fixture at the intersections of 65th and Stockton Boulevard.
 This center also houses Huong Lan, which is famous for Vietnamese banh mi sandwiches.
 In 2010, a new 99 Ranch Market opened on Florin Road.
 The strip of Stockton Boulevard has a great number of Vietnamese and Chinese restaurants and many places for ethnic foods, such as phở and boba.
 There are nearby Vietnamese Chinese shopping centers planned for development, including Little Saigon Plaza (to be anchored by a supermarket) that is to be developed by prominent San Jose-based Vietnamese American developers.
 Other current shopping centers sport names such as Little Vietnam and Pacific Rim Plaza.
-As a testament to the area's burgeoning Vietnamese community, the Southgate branch (66th avenue, near Stockton Blvd) of Sacramento Public library carries a large collection of Vietnamese materials.
+As a testament to the area's burgeoning Vietnamese community, the Southgate branch (66th Avenue, near Stockton Boulevard) of Sacramento Public library carries a large collection of Vietnamese materials.